-If you're looking for seclusion and escape then Praia da Ursa would be the beach for you.
-Located a just little north of Cabo da Rocha, mainland Europe's most westerly point, this sandy cove has a dramatic and wild beauty.
-The rock stacks and islets which do battle with the waves just off shore are a popular subject for photographers.
-One such rock formation lends the beach it's name, the huge Rocha da Ursa (Bear Rock), is said to resemble a bear with a cub on its lap.
-It's pristine and untouched nature is due to it's remoteness.
-The path which winds down the hill from the car park can take up to an hour, which would pose problems for those with mobility issues.
-However for the adventurous who dare to make the trek are well rewarded by the spectacle of one of Portugal's most beautiful beaches.
+For those seeking seclusion and tranquility, Praia da Ursa offers an ideal escape.
+Situated just north of Cabo da Rocha, mainland Europe's westernmost point, this sandy cove boasts a rugged and untamed beauty.
+Offshore, imposing rock stacks and islets engage in a timeless battle with the waves, making for captivating subjects for photographers.
+The beach derives its name from one prominent rock formation, the colossal Rocha da Ursa (Bear Rock), which is said to resemble a mother bear with a cub on her lap.
+Praia da Ursa's pristine and unspoiled nature results from its remote location.
+Accessible via a winding path from the nearby car park, the journey can take up to an hour, posing challenges for those with mobility limitations.
+However, for the adventurous souls willing to embark on the trek, the reward is the breathtaking spectacle of one of Portugal's most beautiful beaches.

-Located within a tiny cove at the lower end of the Sintra Coast close to Guincho beach and Cascais this beauty spot is often over looked.
+Located within a tiny cove at the lower end of the Sintra Coast, close to Guincho beach and Cascais, this beauty spot is overlooked often.
 Access to the beach is through pine forests along a dirt track.
 Somewhat exposed to Atlantic winds and tumultuous waves makes Praia do Abano a magnet for surfers and windsurfers.
 Another draw for visitors is the excellent Abano restaurant which has commanding views over the cove below.
 Close by atop of the cliffs is the battered Guincho Fort.